MicrosoftDocs/entra-docs/docs/identity/app-provisioning/inbound-provisioning-api-concepts.md

 ### External learning resources

-The following content, created by our partners and Microsoft MVPs, offers extra guidence on how to deploy and configure API-driven provisioning for various integration scenarios.
+The following content, created by our partners and Microsoft MVPs, offers extra guidance on how to deploy and configure API-driven provisioning for various integration scenarios.

 - Video tutorials
      - John Savill explains [how API-driven provisioning works](https://www.youtube.com/watch?v=olkOYEyJB1o)